WenmuZhou/PSENet.pytorch/README.md

 [eval.py](eval.py) is used to test model on test dataset

 1. config `model_path`, `data_path`, `gt_path`, `save_path` in [eval.py](eval.py)
-2. use fellow script to test
+2. use following script to test
 ```sh
 python3 eval.py
 ```